jonwoodring/emscripten-electron-boilerplate/README.md

 - `webpack` is configured in `release.config.js` and `debug.config.js`
 - an example external code is linked against, using `sqlite3` as the example
   - it is fetched from the web and built as a dependency
+- if you happen to change how things are compiled *make absolutely sure* that all of your LLVM bytecode files are compiled with the same -O flag -- otherwise, you'll get lots of fun fatal run-time errors - this includes external libraries

+TODO
+====

+- maybe add a `make` command that installs `emcc` -- maybe...

 ---